felixdorn/Flash/UPGRADE.md

 ## From 1.x to 2.x
 Upgrade time: 1hour

 This release changed everything, for good.
-No more inconsistencies, following SOLID principles, and (really) well tested.
+No more inconsistencies, following SOLID principles, and well tested.

 But the breaking change list, is infinite.

-At least the namespaces are the same.

 *   **Removed functions** it was not compatible with the new way of managing things.